tensorprob/tensorprob/CONTRIBUTING.md

  - [ ] If you have fixed a bug, add a test to make sure that the bug doesn't happen again
- - [ ] Run `make format` in the top level directory of the project to format the code according to our style settings in `.yapf.cfg`
+ - [ ] Run `make format` in the top level directory of the project to format the code according to our style settings in `.style.yapf`

 Finally, go to the web page of your fork of the `tensorprob` repo, and click 'Pull request' to send your changes to the maintainers for